DrTexx/lifxtools/README.md

 `gui.py` is where the action is at

-_NOTE: this readme is a work-in-progress, it is being worked on over time.
-If you require any specific information in the meantime please create a github issue and I will try to address your questions once I get the chance.
+_[NOTE]: This readme is a work-in-progress.
+If you require any specific information, please submit a github issue.
+I will try my best to address any questions you have in this readme once I get the chance.
 Thanks! :)_